BioHarmony-Foundation/OpenEcoBuilder/README.md

 * git
 * Blender
 * Godot
+* Docker (hosting and local work
+* Python (any glue or automation)
+* Django

 #### Simulation Objects
-Start with partnering with existing OpenSource projects that aim to build villages.
-From there, add on and fill in the gaps with more plans.
-Every placeable object will have it's visual model, as well as links to the plans to build the thing in real life yourself.
-Once you've simulated your village, it should a smooth transition to start building it.
+We would love to partner with existing OpenSource projects that aim to build EcoVillages.
 * Open Source Ecology
 * One Community Global
 * Open to new contributions

+From there, add on and fill in the gaps with more plans.
+Every placeable object will have it's visual model, as well as links to the plans to build the thing in real life yourself.
+Once you've simulated your village, it should be a smooth transition to start building it.

 ### Always Free
 Anyone should be able to run this and start building their own OpenVillage.
 No pay wall, ever.

-### ?Sponsorhips?
+### Sponsors

-This one kind of goes against "OpenSource Everything," and I'm still trying to decide how I feel about it.
-But there are companies out there doing their best to create eco-friendly products that could help speed up village building (if you have the money).
-Adding their models with links to their websites may be a way to increase adoption and get sponsorship to fuel the growth of the project.
-I am considering companies like GeoShip, EkoDome, HomeBioGas, etc.
+Do you have a product that people may want to buy, to help them build their EcoVillage?
+Do you teach classes or host workshops that help people build their EcoVillages?
+Do you simply believe in a future full of regenerative EcoVillages?

+If so, we are open and welcome to sponsors.
+Get your logo and link in this repo, and get featured as we build and test this thing.